snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 ### Using the sample-content

-A sample environment is contained in the _tsl2.nano.h5.x.y.z.jar_ file, containing all icons, jars and configurations for a project.
+A sample environment is contained in the _tsl2.nano.h5.<version>.jar_ file, containing all icons, jars and configurations for a project.
 It may be used for other nano.h5 projects.
 It uses:

 * ant libraries to generate entitiy beans through hibernate-tools and the sample database
 * hibernate with all dependencies as o/r mapper
 * hibernate-tools
 * hsqldb.jar as jdbc driver for a hsqldb database
-* sample databae _timedb_
+* sample databae _anyway_
 * sample icons for all buttons

-Before you start _nano.h5_, you should start the sample hsqldb database:
+_nano.h5_, will start the sample hsqldb database for you calling the script:

-config/runServer.bat
+<environment-directory>/runServer.cmd

 [[img src=h5.sample.database.jpg alt=sample-database]]